seiyaku

 Ngayong naipahayag na ninyo ang inyong sumpaan sa harap ng Panginoon, itulot nawa niya ang kanyang kabutihan at pagpalain ang inyong pagsasama.
 Ang pinagsama ng Panginoon ay huwag paghiwalayin ng tao.

 Now that you have declared your oath before the Lord, may he grant his goodness and bless your marriage.
-Whom the Lord has joined together, let not man put asunder.
+What God has joined together, let no one separate.

 Prayer